New City Kids Ministry

 Please visit New City on any Sunday morning at 10:30 am for a worship service that will be filled with song, joy, stories and the word God.

-If you have any questions, concerns, or prayer please (click here) and a pastor will respond to your message as quickly as possible.
+If you have any questions, concerns, or prayer please contact New City (click here) and a pastor will respond to your message as quickly as possible.
 Usually within 24 hours.

 We look forward to welcoming you and your family.